accellera-official/systemc/examples/sysc/2.1/sc_report/README.txt

 SC_ERROR    The report indicates a definite problem during execution.
-            The default configuration forces a throw of a C++ exception sc_report with the corresponding report
+            The default configuration forces a throw of a C++ exception sc_exception with the corresponding report
             information attached.

 SC_FATAL    The report indicates a problem which cannot be recovered